Skip to main content

 23 mentions Positive Neutral Negative

-• “The soundtrack includes a few very pleasant ambient tracks which correspond to the different biomes.”
+• “The soundtrack includes a few very pleasant ambient tracks that correspond to the different biomes.”

-• “++Music is nice and varied not only between scenes but also in different biomes; the jungle one is my favorite.”
+• “The music is nice and varied, not only between scenes but also across different biomes; the jungle track is a favorite.”

 • graphics